by Rob Doll (©)

 The process of the writing of A Passage to India is well documented.
 Manuscripts exist and have been analyzed and published.
 It is clear that Forster originally modeled the main character after Masood, to whom the book is dedicated; and Masood's friend Abu Saeed Mirza provided many details for scenes and settings involving Aziz.
 Although he was frustrated in his love for Masood, the friendship opened Forster up to a much wider experience of the world, and Masood and his Indian friends were a major inspiration and source for the novel.

 The Aziz of the pre-World War I manuscripts is an educated, middle class Indian who had been at medical school in Germany, where he enjoyed fencing and riding; he recites poetry in German.
 He has also visited England and corresponds with an English friend.
 This version of Aziz clearly reflects Masood, who excelled in tennis and was fond of reading French poetry.
-Forster finally portrays Aziz as poorer and less-Westernized, living in conditions comparable to el Adl's in Egypt, Many of Aziz's personal qualities are drawn from el Adl.
+Forster finally portrays Aziz as poorer and less-Westernized, living in conditions comparable to those of el Adl in Egypt.
+Many of Aziz's personal qualities are drawn from el Adl.

 It seems obvious nowadays that the central character, the hero even, of A Passage to India is Aziz.
 The publication of Forster's homosexual works, Maurice and The Life to Come and Other Stories, along with the emergence of biographical information after his death, have made it clear that the principal impetus and theme for the book was Forster's emotional involvement with first Masood and later el Adl.
 The emergence in recent decades of cultural, subaltern, and queer studies, with the insights provided by the critiques of orientalism and colonialism, have all helped many modern readers to realize that the novel is about an Indian whose life is profoundly influenced by his interaction with English colonizers or visitors.
 A strong tradition in Forster studies, however, construes the novel as quite the opposite: it is the story of two English women who confront the "real" India and are profoundly changed.
 Another English person, Fielding, is often worked into the center, but Aziz always remains in a supporting role.